-OPPORTUNITY CONSTRAINTS PROPOSED INTERVENTION Report Back Abundance of land for development No professional Planners to look at the land release matters Municipalities to review their organograms and ensure that they have requisite expertise to address land release matters The vacancy of a Planner has been filled.
+OPPORTUNITY CONSTRAINTS PROPOSED INTERVENTION Report Back for development No professional Planners to look at the land release matters Municipalities to review their organograms and ensure that they have requisite expertise to address land release matters The vacancy of a Planner has been filled.
 The newly appointed planner is being capacitated by DBSA.
-Agricultural land No value add interventions such as processing value add interventions The first LED plan was developed and adopted on 2006/ 07 financial year and currently they are reviewing it.
-Availability of young active people No sufficient employment opportunities The office of the Mayor is responsible for issuing of bursaries to the youth who needs to pursue tertiary studies.
+0 No value add interventions such as processing Development or Review of an LED Plan identifying value add interventions The first LED plan was developed and adopted on 2006/ 07 financial year and currently they are reviewing it.
+No sufficient employment opportunities Municipality to support entrepreneurial Skills development to young people The office of the Mayor is responsible for issuing of bursaries to the youth who needs to pursue tertiary studies.
 Potential opportunities to link a Dube Trade Port Inadequate infrastructure Municipalities to improve their allocation for infrastructure provision The PMU Manager has been appointed.
-Land Loss of land with agriculture potential in rural areas to dispersed settlements Municipalities to develop and review their SDFs to address the problem of dispersed settlements.
-The adopted IDP will contain an adopted SDF that addresses the dispersed settlements = The co - operatives have been registered but the challenge is around the functionality of this cooperatives .
+Loss of land with agriculture potential in rural areas to dispersed settlements Municipalities to develop and review their SDFs to address the problem of dispersed settlements.
+The adopted IDP will contain an adopted SDF that addresses the dispersed settlements To improve employment drive establishment of agricultural cooperatives The co - operatives have been registered but the challenge is around the functionality of this cooperatives .
 Poor Land use Management Address the Illegal status of landfill site Waste Management Plan was done.
 The municipality needs to appoint the service provider to licence the site.
 There are unexploited assets in the large dams, the Limited Tourism Activity Appoint official to champion tourism in town The LED officer performs the tourism functions. undeveloped areas in the mountains, rivers and other natural environments To promote domestic tourism by special rates for local people No progress